Use of Faulty States in Cat-Code Error Correction: Discussion

 \section{Discussion}

 In this work, we considered the component elements of the tele-correction circuit for rotationally symmetric Bosonic codes.
-Broadening the class of states allowed as ancillary inputs, we observed that states generated via a generalised Yurke-Stoler procedure \cite{leeAmplificationMulticomponentSuperpositions1994} may be considered valid ancillary states, despite having population over the entire Fock state distribution. { In support, we present randomised numerical samples that demonstrate robust output state fidelities in two instances: When tele-correction subcircuits are used to modify state amplitudes, and when Yurke-Stoler states are chosen as inputs for tele-correction. }
+Broadening the class of states allowed as ancillary inputs, we observed that states generated via a generalised Yurke-Stoler procedure \cite{leeAmplificationMulticomponentSuperpositions1994} may be considered valid ancillary states, despite having population over the entire Fock state distribution. { In support, we present randomised numerical samples that demonstrate robust output state fidelities in two instances: When tele-correction subcircuits are used to modify state amplitudes, and when Yurke-Stoler states are chosen as inputs to the central, ancillary rail for tele-correction. }

-One limitation of our results is the absence of loss errors in our analysis.
 It is well documented that in using Bosonic codes we must accept a trade-off and make a balanced choice of ${\alpha}$ to effectively reduce back-action and stabilise both loss and phase errors \cite{liCatCodesOptimal2017,albertPerformanceStructureSinglemode2018,hillmannPerformanceTeleportationBasedErrorCorrection2022}.
 The main thrust of our paper has been the suitability of the Yurke-Stoler state structure for tele-correction.
 However, in proposing many-component states as a bridge for non-linear interactions we have also implicitly introduced a further trade-off between the number of components, the measurement error, and the photon loss rate (which increases with ${\alpha}$).
 The Yurke-Stoler states, like coherent states, contain all Fock components.
-It would be interesting to see, in light of their unique phase structure, just where the balance between loss and measurement error might lie for these states.
-Further, while we have looked at this preparation scheme mainly in comparison to direct cross-Kerr and displacement operator approaches, the impact of timing inaccuracy, parameter drift and mid-evolution decay remain unclear.
+It would be interesting to see, in light of their unique phase structure, just where the balance between loss and measurement error might lie for these states. { An early treatment of evolution under simultaneous non-linear interaction and loss was provided in \cite{milburnDissipativeQuantumClassical1986a}.
+As our results from Section~\ref{sub:loss_during_yurke_stoler_state_initialisation} indicate however, modelling the impact of mid-evolution loss on the syndrome information obtained during measurement, to assess the circuit for fault-tolerance, will likely require a more detailed consideration and perhaps optimisation of pulse shapes.
+Loss during the self-Kerr interaction used to generate the Yurke--Stoler states proves a stark example of the dangers of working only with discretised error models for Bosonic systems.
+Our preliminary observations in this direction have assumed certain effects such as dispersion are negligible, and this assumption may also need to be relaxed. }

 We saw in Figure~\ref{fig:amplification_circuit_sample_results} that the modular photon number measurement could be used to turn a coherent state into a cat state, but these circuits are more broadly capable of conversion between code states of any amplitude and number of components. { Where non-linear interaction strength is a key limiting factor, we propose using many-component Yurke-Stoler states as mediating ancillae to shorten interactions times for such inter-conversion, facilitating ancillary state generation and repeated correction. }